-In pursuit of final Seven Summit, former NFL player Mark Pattison to climb Mt.
-Everest and Lhotse within 24 hours to set a world record as the first and oldest NFL player
+Former NFL player Mark Pattison to climb Mt.
+Everest and Lhotse within 24 hours to achieve Seven Summits in pursuit of setting Guinness world record as the 1st NFL player and oldest to accomplish.

 FOR IMMEDIATE RELEASE